risawitama/verbose-potato/README.md

-## How does a French skeleton say hello?
-Bone-jour.
+## Every night at 11:11, I make a wish that someone will come fix my broken clock.